-The LCA methodology, which has been followed when conducting this study is a procedure based on the international standards ISO 14040, ISO 14044 and the Product Category Rules 2007:08 - Electricity, steam, and hot water generation & distribution - Version 4 for CPC 171, electrical energy.
+The LCA methodology, which has been followed when conducting this study is a procedure based on the international standards ISO 14040, ISO 14044 and the Product Category Rules 2007:08 - Electricity, steam, and hot water generation & distribution - Version 4.2.
+The evaluated product category code is CPC 171 standing for electrical energy generation.